The 30 Day Illusion: The Hormuz Blockade, Washington's Waiver, and India's True Energy Buffer

 Almost overnight, two narratives hijacked the financial media.

 First, that India only has about 30 days of fuel capacity left to survive a blockade.
-Second, that the US Treasury magnanimously granted India “permission” via a 30 day waiver to purchase stranded Russian oil.
+Second, that the US Treasury magnanimously granted India permission via a 30 day waiver to purchase stranded Russian oil.

-Both narratives misunderstand the math, and both misunderstand the leverage.
+Both narratives misunderstand the math.

 Here is the actual macroeconomic reality of India’s energy defenses.